groff_diff(7) — Linux manual page

 range definitions.

-breaking and hyphenation properties to it with the cflags
+breaking and hyphenation rules as defined by the cflags

 .close stream

-Close the named stream, invalidating it as an argument to
+Close the stream named stream, invalidating it as an

 .composite c1 c2

-Map ordinary or special character c1 to c2 when c1 is a
+Map character name c1 to character name c2 when c1 is a

-composite is used to map a spacing character to a combining
+remaps a spacing glyph to a combining one.

 .continue